Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 14 Harmony, balance, coherence, moderation

-15 Attachments, bondage, materialism, pernicious passions
+15 Attachments, slavery, materialism, harmful passions

-17 Hopes, plans, self-realization, inspiration, appeasement
+17 Hopes, plans, self-realization, inspiration, peace

 18 Illusions, fears, dark side, fantasies, imagination